ororker/cmis-e360/scenarios.md

 | id | room | start | end |
 |----|------|-------|-----|

-# From conflict to conflict a new event is added not conflicting
+# From conflict to conflict with one event inserted at non conflicting time

 Given the cmis schedule is as follows: